Query-Based Selection of Optimal Candidates under the Mallows Model: Introduction

 \section{Introduction}

-The secretary problem was formally introduced by Gardner~\cite{G1, G2} and is considered a typical example in sequential analysis and optimization.
-The problem has recently received significant attention in the combinatorics and theoretical computer science literature.
-The secretary problem may be stated as follows: $N$ individuals are assumed to be ranked from best to worst according to their qualifications.
-They apply for a ``secretary'' position, and are interviewed one by one, in random order.
+The secretary problem, also known as the game of googol and the picky bride problem, was formally introduced by Gardner~\cite{G1, G2} and is considered a prototypical example in sequential analysis, optimization, and decision theory.
+It can be stated as follows: $N$ individuals are assumed to be ranked from best-to-worst without ties according to their qualifications.
+They apply for a ``secretary'' position, and are interviewed one by one, in a uniformly random order.
 When the $i^{\text{th}}$ candidate appears, one can only rank her/him with respect to the $i-1$ already interviewed individuals.
-At the time of the $i^{\text{th}}$ interview, the employee can make the decision to hire the person presented or continue with the interview process by rejecting the candidate; rejected candidates cannot be revisited at a later time.
+At the time of the $i^{\text{th}}$ interview, the employer can make the decision to hire the person presented or continue with the interview process by rejecting the candidate; rejected candidates cannot be revisited at a later time.
 If only one selection is to be made, what selection strategy (i.e., stopping rule) maximizes the probability of selecting the best (highest ranked) candidate?

-The first published solution is due to Lindley~\cite{L1} in 1961 and based on algebraic methods.
+The first published solution to the problem is due to Lindley~\cite{L1} in 1961 and is based on algebraic methods.
 Dynkin~\cite{D1} solved the problem in 1963 by viewing the selection process as a Markov chain.
-The solution to the problem comprises two stages.
-In the first stage, the first $n/e$ candidates are automatically rejected (here $e$ is the base of the natural logarithm).
-In the second stage, the first candidate that outranks all previously seen candidates is selected for an offer.
-This strategy ensures a probability of successful identification of the best candidate equal to $1/e$, provided that $N \to \infty$.
+For $N$ large enough, the answer turns out to be surprisingly elegant and simple: the first $N/e$ candidates are automatically rejected ($e$ stands for the base of the natural logarithm) and the first candidate that outranks all previously seen candidates after that point is selected for an offer.
+This strategy ensures a probability of successful identification of the best candidate equal to $1/e$, provided that $N$ is allowed to go to infinity.